 A substantial increase in the number of recreational users in the 1970s contributed to the rediscovery of cannabis's medical uses:

-In 1972, a petition was submitted to the Bureau of Narcotics and Dangerous Drugs — now the Drug Enforcement Administration (DEA) — to reschedule cannabis to make it available by prescription.
+In 1972, a petition was submitted to the Bureau of Narcotics and Dangerous Drugs — now the Drug Enforcement Administration (DEA) — to reschedule cannabis to pave the way for it to eventually be available by prescription.
 After 16 years of court battles, the DEA's chief administrative law judge, Francis L. Young, ruled on September 6, 1988:

 "Marijuana, in its natural form, is one of the safest therapeutically active substances known. ..."